zhaoshouren/spring-boot-pom-for-caching/README.md

 # spring-boot-dependencies-for-caching
- This pom.xml is intended to be used for caching spring-boot-dependencies that are on Maven Central onto private repositories that are behind firewalls
+ This pom.xml is intended to be used by internal/private repositories for caching spring-boot-dependencies that are on Maven Central.